SurGen: 1020 H&E-stained Whole Slide Images With Survival and Genetic Markers: Data Description

 \subsubsection{Tissue Sample Digitisation}

 Prepared slides were digitised on-site using a \textit{ZEISS Axio Scan.Z1 Microscopy Slide Scanner} at 40$\times$ magnification, equipped with a Plan-Apochromat 40x/0.95 Korr M27 objective lens.
+This combination produces a pixel size of $0.1112\mu m$.
 The scans were performed using ZEN 2.6 (blue edition) software, capturing brightfield images with controlled transmitted light illumination.
 Digitised images were saved in 24-bit BGR format (BGR24) with a pixel size of $0.1112\mu m$.
 A multi-resolution pyramidal image structure was generated, with each subsequent layer downsampled by a factor of 2 relative to the previous layer, using Gaussian filtering to maintain image quality.
 Figure \ref{fig:pixel-count-histogram} illustrates the WSI pixel counts across the SurGen dataset.

+While this imaging setup yields an ultra-high resolution of $0.1112\,\mu m$ per pixel, it is important to note that pixel size is not standardised across all digital pathology platforms.
+Scanners from other vendors (e.g., Philips, Hamamatsu, Leica) may report the same nominal magnification (e.g., 40$\times$), yet produce images with coarser resolutions, typically around $0.25\,\mu m$ per pixel, due to differences in objective lens, camera sensors, and internal optics.
+As such, magnification alone is an imprecise descriptor of image resolution.
+Reporting the true microns-per-pixel (MPP) value provides a more objective and reproducible measure of resolution, enabling proper normalisation across datasets acquired using differing hardware configurations.

+For both cohorts, each whole slide image was digitised from the same formalin-fixed paraffin-embedded (FFPE) tissue block used for biomarker assessment, ensuring correspondence between the histological and molecular data.